rrDumpTruck/Obsidian.Vault/L - Opportunity.md

 	A mob-like organization that deals primarily in deals in shipping and transit in between The Wall.
 Securing a deal with them can be done but you must become a trusted venture before they are willing to help your cause.
 	The Family lives in a walled in estate in the center of the Guild Square of Opportunity.
 *Currently has a debt with Illarya
-House <span style="color:#00b050">Julii</span> *(jool-ee-aye)*
+### House <span style="color:#00b050">Julii</span> *(jool-ee-aye)*
 Father Janus Julii
 	Leader and helmsman of the guild and the family.
 Mother Dianne Julii
 	Head of acquisition for the whole guild.
 Deciding vote on family matters.
 Daughter Iris Julii

 Son Leto Julii - contract to be killed by Aorta 250gp
+	Head of Research and notorious party boy.
+Commonly travels to different places to party.

 ### -<span style="color:#00b050">The Fleshcrafter's Guild </span>
 <span style="color:#00b050">Aorta</span>'s Work Shop